fixm-ccb/FIXM-Core-4.2.0-testing/docs/other-using-fixm-core-with-an-application-library.md

 to specific recipients (rather than maintaining a single, common endpoint for all consumers) as well as making use of templates to clearly lockdown the expected format of the alert messages.
-To accomplish this, XAS decides to create their own Application Library.
+To accomplish this, XAS decides to create their own FIXM Application.

-This custom Application Library defines its own namespace `http://www.fixm.aero/app/example/1.0` and root element (`ExampleMessage`) as well as a number of header fields needed to represent data XAS wants to exchange with each alert (`sender`, `recipient`, `timestamp`, and `type`).
+This custom FIXM Application defines its own namespace `http://www.fixm.aero/app/example/1.0` and root element (`ExampleMessage`) as well as a number of header fields needed to represent data XAS wants to exchange with each alert (`sender`, `recipient`, `timestamp`, and `type`).
 XAS then goes on to create two
 templates: one that locks down the content of a departure alert and another for the arrival alert.
-Details on how to build this Application Library along with more specifics as to its content are supplied below in Appendix A.
+Details on how to build this FIXM Application along with more specifics as to its content are supplied below in Appendix A.

-With the Application Library built, XAS instructs consumers to make use of the `ExampleTemplates.xsd` file described in Appendix A when validating the new alert messages.
+With the Application built, XAS instructs consumers to make use of the `ExampleTemplates.xsd` file described in Appendix A when validating the new alert messages.
 Below is an example of how the XML payload of one of the new arrival alert messages coming from this service may